-GM forecasts flat 2020 profit after a rough 2019
+GM forecasts flat 2020 profit after a rough 2019; shares gain

-DETROIT (Reuters) - General Motors Co (GM.N) on Wednesday forecast flat profits for 2020 and reported a better than expected fourth quarter result as it kicked off a new effort to win over investors stampeding into shares of electric car rival Tesla Inc (TSLA.O).
+DETROIT (Reuters) - General Motors Co (GM.N) on Wednesday forecast flat profits for 2020 and reported a better-than-expected fourth quarter result as it kicked off a new effort to win over investors stampeding into shares of electric car rival Tesla Inc (TSLA.O).

 GM said it expects earnings per share for 2020 in a range from $5.75 to $6.25, excluding one time items, taxes and interest.
 Analysts are expecting GM to earn $6.23 this year on a comparable basis, according to IBES data from Refinitiv.